Fractured Magic: Chapter Fourteen

 “As if that’s not worrying in its own way,” Dinara sighed.

-Unsure what more she could say, Maebhe patted Dinara’s shoulder and jumped down as well, landing far less smoothly than Roman and almost losing her balance on the slippery rocks.
+Unsure what more she could say, Maebhe patted Dinara’s shoulder and jumped down as well, landing far less smoothly than Roman had and almost losing her balance on the slippery rocks.
 She heard the gate creak shut behind her.

 “The outside of the crescent,” Roman confirmed.
 He pointed behind them.
 “The clock tower is that way, which means we’re headed in the right direction.”

-She thought she saw Roman wince.
-“I was.
-Hood up, Maebhe,” he said.
 Maebhe scrambled to cover her ears again, though onlookers from above were unlikely.
 With the cliff’s magnitude, you’d have to be standing toes to the edge, looking straight down, to spot them.
 Even so, they kept as close to the rocks as they could, staying in the cliff’s shadows.

 Roman laughed humorlessly.
-“I suppose you could say that.
-I can think of more than a few of them who’d stop at nothing to see me dead.”
+“No hope for me.
+More than a few of them would stop at nothing to see me dead.”

-“Do you?”
+“Is there?”
 Roman asked.

 “Why doesn’t Dinara know about any of this?
 Aren’t you together?”